 *As a note before we begin, I’d like to say ideally these tips I’m about to give you would be best used a couple days ahead of time BUT if that just isn’t the case for you, I will give you some shortcuts that you can use the day before Thanksgiving or the morning of!
 Also, if you are roasting a whole bird, feel free to use these tips as a way to better enhance your whole turkey (you’ll just want to roast the turkey longer).*

 First off, what is a brine?
 A brine is a saline solution (for lack of a better word) that infuses moisture and flavor into a meat via osmosis.
-A brine consists of water, sugar, salt, and aromatics that is boiled until the sugar and salt are dissolved.
-It’s then cooled to room temperature and the meat is then completely submerged with the liquid.
-Pretty easy stuff!

-New page | *As a note before we begin, I’d like to say ideally these tips I’m about to give you would be best used a couple days ahead of time BUT if that just isn’t the case for you, I will give you some shortcuts that you can use the day before Thanksgiving or the morning of!
-Also, if you are roasting a whole bird, feel free to use these tips as a way to better enhance your whole turkey (you’ll just want to roast the turkey longer).*

-First off, what is a brine?
-A brine is a saline solution (for lack of a better word) that infuses moisture and flavor into a meat via osmosis.
 A brine consists of water, sugar, salt, and aromatics that are boiled until the sugar and salt are dissolved.
 It’s then cooled to room temperature and the meat is then completely submerged with the liquid.
 Pretty easy stuff!